 An Assistant Headteacher is our dedicated Careers Leader to lead a careers programme underpinned by the Gatsby Benchmarks.

-Careers education occurs across Key Stage 3 and Key Stage 4 through Careers and Personal Development lessons throughout Year 7-11.
+Careers education occurs across Key Stage 3 and Key Stage 4

+through Careers and Personal Development lessons throughout Year 7-11.
+This work was recognised in 2023 when we were awarded the Gold Quality in Careers mark.
 Careers guidance is given by our accredited and impartial careers adviser.
-Our adviser gives information about a wide range of pathways and local providers and ensures that our students successfully make the transition from our school.
+Our adviser gives information about a wide range of pathways and local providers and ensures that our students make the transition from our school successfully.
 [See student career action plans.]
 Our destinations data is in line with the national figures.